Meet Our Founder

 He’s witnessed a great deal of evolution in the transportation industry.
 “The level of professionalism in our business has grown by leaps and bounds in the last three decades,” Dawson observes.
 “Just the development in technology alone has made it possible for us to far exceed what we envisioned could be accomplished in this business.”

-“When you think about it, at any given moment – of any given day of the year – we are directly responsible for hundreds of passengers worldwide,” he said.
+“When you think about it, at any given moment – of any given day of the year – we have hundreds of passengers worldwide,” he said.
 “It boggles the mind – we start a new ride somewhere in the world every 1.3 minutes!
 We’ve been able to develop mobile and desktop technology that allows our clients to instantly access any and all details of their trip, including real-time GPS tracking and one-touch communication with their chauffeur.”

 Born in Philadelphia, but growing up near New York City, Dawson learned entrepreneurial skills at the young age of eight, peddling greeting cards, magazines and plant seedlings from a little red cart.
 Having decided to pursue college in Boston, “You learn pretty fast that a quality education isn’t cheap, even back then.
 I drove a cab for 10 years until a friend of mine started working for a limo company.”